SEKOIA-IO/documentation/docs/intelligence_center/api.md

 If you would prefer creating the feed with the API, you can use the [feeds](https://docs.sekoia.io/api/threat%20intelligence%20database#operation/post_feeds_resource) endpoint.

 The result should contain the feed `id` that may be used to consume the feed.

+#### Feed format

+When creating a feed it is possible to choose its format.

+The available formats are:

+- JSON (the default)
+- CSV: It is possible to choose which attributes we want to see in the feed
+- Text: The content for this format will be a raw text with, on each line, either the name of the object or the observable from the pattern.
+- Custom: A template string is needed to specify the way the data must be formatted.
+    - The template variables must follow the format: `$name` where `name` is the name of the attribute
+    - Example: `ID: $id, name: $name, Observables: $observables`

 ### Feed Consumption